Alignak-monitoring-contrib/alignak-app/docs/setup.rst

 ------------

 To create your own setup, you'll find scripts in ``bin\win`` folder of repository.
-Inside, sometimes you'll have a BETA setup.
 There is also images, a redistribuable for Windows (needed for old versions of Windows) and 2 script files.

 The first one is ``pyinstaller_app.bat``.